Last Updated on October 15, 2021 by Danny

 This is an excellent drum throne for big drummers.
 It has a nice wide motorcycle seat that will be perfect for people of various weights.
 The foam is nice and thick, making it comfortable.

-The legs are double braced and very sturdy, so they will be able to deal with high-stress levels for long periods of time.
+The double braced legs and very sturdy, so they will be able to deal with high-stress levels for long periods of time.
 The anti-slip rubber feet ensure that the throne does not move even if you are excessively leaning forward.

 The height changing mechanism is excellent; you can change it quickly and without any tools.
 The locking mechanism is very tight and prevents the seat from lowering over time.

 Overall, this is an excellent option for large drummers.
 It has an oversized seat, a lot of cushioning, an excellent build quality, and a tight locking mechanism.
 The only issue is that it does not swivel and is quite heavy.

 The Fitueyes is one of the more uniquely designed drum chairs.
 This throne features three legs that have a horizontal bar in the bottom to make it very stable.

 The seat is height adjustable and has a lot of padding.
 It quickly folds down and is relatively easy to assemble and disassemble.
 The backrest also has a good amount of cushioning and is adjustable.